paradigmxyz/reth/README.md

 We recommend using [`cargo nextest`](https://nexte.st/) to speed up testing.
 With nextest installed, simply substitute `cargo test` with `cargo nextest run`.

-## Contributing and Getting Help
+## Contributing

 If you want to contribute, or follow along with contributor discussion, you can use our [main telegram](https://t.me/paradigm_reth) to chat with us about the development of Reth!

+See our [contributor docs](./docs) for more information on the project.

-See our [Project Layout](./docs/repo/layout.md) to understand more about the repository's structure, and descriptions about each package.
+A good starting point is [Project Layout](./docs/repo/layout.md) which gives an overview of the repository's structure, and descriptions for each package.

+Our contributor guidelines can be found in [`CONTRIBUTING.md`](./CONTRIBUTING.md).

+## Getting Help

 If you have any questions, first see if the answer to your question can be found in the [book][book].